sigitas-plk/conventional-git/README.md

 ### How to use?

-`go run cmd/changelist/main.go -to "v1.0" -from "v1.1" -i feat -i fix -i refactor`
+`go run cmd/changelist/main.go -fromRef 4935a3d3 -i feat -template json`

 This will read git history between tags v1.0 to v1.1 and process them according to conventional commits conventions:
 [conventionalcommits.org](https://www.conventionalcommits.org/en/v1.0.0-beta.2/)